mukul1799/Data-Analytics-Projects/Hospital Database Creation and Data Migration/README.md

 f) Reporting:

-SQL queries and views to generate:
+SQL queries and views to generate

 Monthly revenue by department